 Fidelity Technologies Corporation has entered into a two-phase contract with the Norwegian Armed Forces for a virtual simulator to train forward air controllers and forward observers.
 The contract has a potential value of $10.5 million.

-Science Applications International Corporation (SAIC) has been awarded a prime contract by the U.S. Department of Homeland Security Federal Emergency Management Agency (FEMA) to provide training support to the Center for Domestic Preparedness.
-The single-award contract has a total contract value of more than $104 million if all options are exercised.
+Science Applications International Corporation (SAIC) has been awarded a task order by the U.S. Army's Chief Information Officer/G-6 to provide technical and management support services.
+The contract is valued at more than $55 million if all options are exercised.